 - Use of any of the curse words and/or slurs we have on our blacklist will automatically flag a comment, so it won’t appear on our site.
 Sometimes these words are used as part of a good discussion.
 These comments will be approved by a moderator when appropriate.

 - Using a Disqus account without a verified email address will automatically flag a comment.

-Here are some things which will get your comment deleted.
+Here are some things that will get your comment deleted.

 - Personal attacks against another commenter or the writer of the post/website.
-This can run from name calling to sentences which include the words “people like you” or statements which begin “I bet you” or “you must/probably” etc. This is regardless of what “side” you’re on.
+This can run from name calling to sentences that include the words “people like you” or statements that begin “I bet you” or “you must/probably” etc. This is regardless of what “side” you’re on.

 - Jokes or aggressive negative comments on the aesthetic appearance of a person (commenters, writers, and folks mentioned in an article alike).

 - Hate speech or other clearly intentional jerk behavior.
-This includes, but is not limited to: the use of the word feminazi or a comments which denigrates women, feminism or feminists, the LGBTQ community; broad imprecations or assumptions based on race; and anything that amounts to “ugh the gays,” “ugh liberals,” “ugh, fangirls,” etc.
+This includes, but is not limited to: the use of the word “feminazi” or a comment that denigrates women, feminism, feminists, or the LGBTQ community; broad imprecations or assumptions based on race; and anything that amounts to “ugh the gays,” “ugh liberals,” “ugh, fangirls,” etc.

-Here are some things which will get your account banned.
+Here are some things that will get your account banned.

 - It is at the editors’ discretion to ban anyone whom they determine to be a detriment to the atmosphere of the comments section, the site in general, and our regular readers.